cloudera/hue/docs/sdk/sdk.md

 register applications.
 By installing the calculator package into HUE's python virtual environment, you'll install a new app.
-The "app_reg.py" tool manages the applications that are installed
+The "app_reg.py" tool manages the applications that are installed.
+Note that in the following example, the value after the "--install" option is the path to the root directory of the application you want to install.
+In this example, it is a relative path to "/Users/philip/src/hue/calculator".

         $ ./build/env/bin/python tools/app_reg/app_reg.py --install calculator
         === Installing app at calculator